HenrYxZ/wolh-statement-of-faith/README.md

 We believe that
 - The Father is God, the first person of the trinity
 - The Father is the most high
+- He has names that describe his attributes:
+  - Elohim (the strong, leader, the sovereign God of creation)
+  - Jahve (who was, is, and will be)
+  - Adonai (Lords, masters, owners)
+  - God (Theos)
+  - Lord (Kurios) (John 4:11)
+  - Master (Despota) (owner) (2Peter 2:1)
+  - Father (James 1:17)
+- The Father of Jesus and us
+- The Creator and Ruler of all

 ### Christology